 The Prix Pictet aims to harness the power of photography – all genres of photography – to draw global attention to issues of sustainability, especially those concerning the environment.

 Founded in 2008 by the Pictet Group, the Prix Pictet has become the world’s leading award for photography and sustainability.
 To date, there have been eight cycles of the award each of which has highlighted a particular facet of sustainability.
 The eight themes are Water, Earth, Growth, Power, Consumption, Disorder, Space and Hope.
-The theme for the ninth cycle of the award will be announced in Summer 2020.
+The theme for the ninth cycle of the award will be announced in late 2020.